vistadataproject/vistadataproject.github.io/vam/build1_1/demo/index.md

 ![RM_5_ORQQAL_LIST -width70](images/RM_5_ORQQAL_LIST.png)

-This and other coversheet invoked RPCs will move to the VICS Server in Build 2.
+This and other coversheet invoked Patient Data RPCs will move to the VICS Server in Build 2.

 Finally, when you exit from CPRS ...